MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enroll.md

 # [BYOD: macOS](#tab/byod-mac)

-Enable enrollment in Intune for personal-owned Macs in BYOD scenarios.
-Licensed users can initialize enrollment whenever they want on their personal devices by signing into the Company Portal app.
+Enable enrollment in Intune for personally owned Macs in BYOD scenarios.
+Intune-licensed device users can initialize enrollment whenever they want on personal devices by signing into the Company Portal app.

 For more information, see [Set up enrollment for macOS devices in Intune](../enrollment/macos-enroll.md).